What is Columnar Format?

 Columnar data formats have become the standard in data lake storage for fast analytics workloads as opposed to row formats.
-Columnar formats significantly reduce the amount of data that needs to be fetched by accessing columns that are relevant for the workload.
+Columnar formats significantly reduce the amount of data that needs to be fetched by accessing columns that are relevant to the workload.
 Let’s look at how this is happening with an example.

 Analytical queries on stocks represent a multi-billion dollar business in the US because companies use these queries to understand sales trends and understand stock buying and selling patterns.
 Analytic queries mostly involve scans of the data.
 As an example, let’s try to query the average price for TESLA stock this year.
-TESLA is a popular stock and there are going to be multiple records and the below scan will be a good way to evaluate this query.
+TESLA is a popular stock and there are going to be multiple records the below scan will be a good way to evaluate this query.

 WHERE symbol = ‘TSLA’ AND date >= ‘2020/01/01’